SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Related Works

 Existing sketch editing studies can be broadly categorized into two directions: \textbf{instruction-based image editing} and \textbf{local image editing/redrawing}, corresponding to the two complementary modes in our target task—global edits guided by textual or semantic instructions, and localized repaints guided by user-provided strokes.

 \textbf{Instruction-based image editing} modifies images according to natural language prompts, enabling global semantic manipulation such as changing character identity, actions, or background.
 Early approaches combined GANs~\cite{Generative,Large,Alias-free,A-style-based-generator,Analyzing} with CLIP~\cite{Clip} for semantic guidance, followed by VQ-GAN~\cite{Taming,Vqgan-clip} for more diverse generation.
-Recent works leverage diffusion models~\cite{Denoising,SD,hertz2022prompt,kawar2023imagic,brooks2023instructpix2pix,Sheynin_2024_CVPR} and large-scale transformers such as DiT~\cite{Dit,FLUX,Qwen,Enabling} to achieve state-of-the-art quality and flexibility.
+Recent works leverage diffusion models~\cite{Denoising,SD,hertz2022prompt,kawar2023imagic,brooks2023instructpix2pix,Sheynin_2024_CVPR,jintp}, particularly those based on large-scale transformers such as DiT~\cite{Dit,FLUX,Qwen,Enabling,liu2025step1x} to achieve state-of-the-art quality and flexibility.
 However, these methods remain limited in fine-grained local control.

 \textbf{Local image editing and redrawing} preserves overall content while selectively modifying specified regions, maintaining stylistic and structural coherence.
 Mask-based methods~\cite{Blended,Repaint,Brushnet} are straightforward but lack intuitive direct-editing flexibility.
 Alternatives include text-based localized editing~\cite{Text2live,Region-Prompt}, sketch-based control~\cite{Sketchedit}, and multimodal inputs combining masks, text, and edges~\cite{Magicquill}.
 These approaches offer better local control but often lack the global semantic manipulation power of instruction-based frameworks.
 Building on an instruction-based backbone, our work integrates line-guided local editing to provide precise regional control while retaining strong global semantic manipulation capabilities.